vegardit/await.sh/README.md

 ```bash
 kubectl create configmap await-config --from-file=await-cmd.sh --from-file=await-http.sh --from-file=await-tcp.sh
 ```

-Kubernetes multicontainer pods have the same resources, so we can check the mysql-port on localhost within our helloworld container.
+Kubernetes multi-container pods have the same resources, so we can check the MySQL port on localhost within our helloworld container.

 ```yaml
 apiVersion: apps/v1